 The CIW Advisory Board provides an independent and external evaluation of the progress of the CIW and recommendations to help it meet its goals.
 The CIW seeks advice from big picture thinkers, who communicate our framework with policymakers and the public; grassroots community leaders who have used our framework and turned research into action; and fundraising advisors who enhance efforts to secure the CIW's long term sustainability.

-The Global Advisory group is a body of Canadian and international researchers and practitioners brought together during the CIW’s development phase.
-The Canadian advisors provided advice on specific domains and indicators, as well as assisting in collecting data in preparation for reporting.
-International advisors continue to promote the CIW’s work on a global level, keeping the CIW apprised of and connected to wellbeing initiatives around the world.
+The Global Advisory group is a body of Canadian and international researchers and practitioners, most originally brought together during the CIW’s development phase.
+The Canadian Advisors provided advice on specific domains and indicators, as well as assisting in collecting data in preparation for reporting.
+Over the years, we have added both Canadian and International advisors that continue to promote the CIW’s work on a global level, keeping the CIW apprised of, and connected to, wellbeing initiatives in Canada and around the world.